Taxation of international executives

 Under the special work site provisions, exempt employer-provided transportation or allowances must relate to transportation between the individual’s principal place of residence and the work site.
 Accordingly, any transportation assistance relating to travel between the work site and a location other than the individual’s principal place of residence (such as a vacation in lieu of going home) will not be excluded from taxable income.

 Special rules exist with respect to low-interest or interest-free “home relocation” loans.
-The employee is considered to have received a loan or incurred a debt when the funds are advanced or the relevant documents are produced and he/she becomes legally obligated to repay the loan or discharge the debt.
-The CRA prescribed rate applicable on the date the loan is advanced is used for calculating the taxable income during the first five years the loan is
+The employee is considered to have received a loan or incurred a debt when the funds are advanced or the relevant documents are produced and they become legally obligated to repay the loan or discharge the debt.
+The CRA prescribed rate applicable on the date the loan is advanced is used for calculating the taxable income during the first 5 years the loan is outstanding, and is replaced by the prescribed rate in effect on the first day of each succeeding 5-year period the loan remains outstanding.

-Reasonable automobile allowances calculated on a per kilometer basis that are paid to employees who use their personally owned motor vehicles for business purposes are not considered a taxable benefit to those employees if the allowances do not exceed the rates set for each year by CRA (For 2018, the rates are CAD 55 cents per kilometer for the first 5,000 kilometers driven and CAD 49 cents per kilometer driven after that).
-However, those allowances will become taxable in the year received if the employer also reimburses the employees for any of the employees’ car expense (e.g., gas, insurance) or pays the employees any additional lump sum allowance during the same year.
+Reasonable automobile allowances calculated on a per kilometer basis that are paid to employees who use their personally owned motor vehicles for business purposes are not considered a taxable benefit to those employees if the allowances do not exceed the rates set for each year by CRA (For 2020, the rates are CAD59 cents per kilometer for the first 5,000 kilometers driven and CAD53 cents per kilometer driven after that).
+However, those allowances will become taxable in the year received if the employer also reimburses the employees for any of the employees’ car expenses (e.g. gas, insurance) or pays the employees any additional lump sum allowance during the same year.

 If the employer provides a car for the individual, rather than paying a cash allowance or reimbursement, the value of the taxable benefit received by the employee is calculated each year using a predetermined formula and may differ depending on whether the car is purchased (with the original cost to the employer always being used to calculate the benefit) or leased (with the actual monthly lease payments for the relevant year being used) by the company.
-The benefit is based on a two-fold calculation including a stand-by charge and an operating cost benefit.
+The benefit is based on a two-fold calculation including a stand-by charge, which is based on the employer’s purchase or lease cost for the car, and an operating cost benefit that is calculated by multiplying the employee’s annual total personal use mileage for the car by the rate set by the federal government for the relevant year (for 2020, this rate is CAD0.28 per kilometer).

 The stand-by charge may be reduced if the individual uses the car more than 50 percent for business and drives less than 20,004 kilometers per year for personal use.
 The operating cost benefit may also be reduced if the individual uses the car more than 50 percent of the time for business use.
 Contemporary documentation, such as log books, is usually required by the CRA to support the eligibility of an employee for a reduced automobile benefit.

-Employer contributions to contributions to private health plans (such as medical or dental plans) made on behalf of employees are not considered to be taxable benefits, except for Québec tax purposes.
+Employer contributions to contributions to private health plans (such as medical or dental plans) made on behalf of employees (including their spouses and dependent children) are not considered to be taxable benefits, except for Québec tax purposes.
 However, employer contributions of an employee’s premiums to a provincial medical care insurance plan are considered taxable benefits for the employee.

 Are there any concessions made for expatriates in Canada?